Tirunelveli Tourist Places Or Places to Visit in Tirunelveli

 Manjolai is just 57Km far away from Tirunelveli and it is an elevation of 1162 sq. meter.
 Many tea plantations are there in and around that place.
 Bombay Burma is one of the popular tea estates in this place.
 In these tea plantations more then 4000 people are employed.

-From Tirunelveli 30 Km to travel to this place.
+Nanguneri is about 30km From Tirunelveli to travel to this place.
 Nanguneri is surrounded by fertile green lush, large water tanks and many acres of fertile land.
 The western part is symbolized like a cycle of mountain which is known as Western Ghats.
 The people of the town they live a simple life.
 Their routine work is to take bath in the water tank, visiting Sri Vanamamalai Temple and worshiping the devote of the deity, getting blessings of jeeyar and partaking prasadam offered from the temple.
 Nanguneri is situated on the north of Eruvadi.
 Ph: 04637-250119.

 The name itself implies that this town is Kasi (Varanasi) of the South.
 The Flag-staff of the temple is noteworthy for sculptures beauty and is 400 years old.
 The Rajagopuram of Ulagamman Viswanatha Temple was rebuilt and consecrated on 25th June 1990.
 To go to Courtallam one has to alight here.
 It has a railway station and is 637km from Chennai and 135 km form Kanyakumari.
 Tenkasi literally means the Kashi (Varanasi) of the south.
 53km from Tirunelveli, the Pandya king Paranthaga built the temple here in 1456, which is dedicated to Vishwanatha.
 The temple tower was damaged by lighting in 1942 but was renovated and rebuilt.
 Now it stands about 50m high.
 The temple flagstaff is believed to be 400 years old.
 The popular health resort, Courtallam is just 6km away.